SpiderDave/NESBuilder/README.md

 * Python 3

 Python packages:
 You can use "install dependencies.bat" to install these.
+Make sure you run "as administrator".
 * lupa
 * pyinstaller
 * pillow